analogwp/analogwp-templates/readme.txt

 == Changelog ==

+= 1.5.6 - Feb 12, 2020 =
+- Fix: Compatibility with Elementor v2.9
+- Fix: Removed option to Sync Color Palette

 = 1.5.5 - Feb 07, 2020 =
-* Fix: Conflict with Elementor Extras plugin
+- Fix: Conflict with Elementor Extras plugin

 = 1.5.4 - Feb 04, 2020 =
-* Tweak: Adds compatibility for Style Kits Pro
+- Tweak: Adds compatibility for Style Kits Pro
-* Fix: Importing templates back to back in Elementor editor caused them to import more than once
+- Fix: Importing templates back to back in Elementor editor caused them to import more than once

 = 1.5.3 - Feb 01, 2020 =
 - New: Added 'My favorites' for Blocks